sbmlteam/sbml-level-3-paper/README.md

 Getting help
 ------------

 If you find an issue, please submit it in [the GitHub issue tracker](https://github.com/sbmlteam/sbml-level-3-paper/issues) for this repository.
-Alternatively, you are welcome to contact the author or the SBML Team [via email](mailto:sbml-team@googlegroups.com) with questions about these models.
+Alternatively, you are welcome to contact the author or the SBML Team [via email](mailto:sbml-team@googlegroups.com) with questions about this repository.

 License